-Your basking area should be heated using an overhead heating system such as a basking lamp or ceramic heater, both of which must be hooked up to a compatible thermostat to ensure their safety.
-If you opt for a basking lamp, a dimming thermostat would be required, whereas if you opt for a ceramic heater, a pulse proportional thermostat would be required.
+Your basking area should be heated using an overhead heating system such as a heat bulb or ceramic heater, both of which must be hooked up to a compatible thermostat to ensure their safety.
+If you opt for a basking lamp, a dimming thermostat would be required, whereas if you opt for a ceramic heater, a pulse thermostat would be required.

 Do Coastal carpet pythons need UV?

 Coastal carpet pythons are regularly exposed to sunlight in nature, and will benefit significantly when kept within a UVI range of 2-3, which not only provides them with a natural day-night cycle, but also helps them to develop strong bones and prevent health issues.
 The percentage of UVB required depends on the distance between the snakes highest basking point and the light fixture, so if this will be between 25-40cm (10-15”), the Arcadia ShadeDweller Max is a good choice, whereas if this distance will be between 40-45cm (15-18”), the Arcadia ProT5 Kit - Forest 6% will be better.

 What substrate is best for Coastal carpet pythons?